 There are many situations that create the need for a new bed.
 Maybe you and your significant other are moving in together for the first time, or maybe you’re a parent, and you noticed your child’s feet hanging off the end of their bed.
 These are just a few of the many events that will inspire you to start shopping around.
 When this time comes, you’ll have to answer the question “What bed size should I get?”

-In this article, we are going to help you find the answer.
+In this article, we'll help you find the answer.

 - First, we will share the factors you should consider before making any decisions.